 - Transparency: Be transparent in your communications and keep your promises

 - Personal touch: Personalize your approach and messaging

 What do B2B customers want?

 Before diving into how to optimize your B2B CX, it is imperative to first understand your B2B (business-to-business) customers’ wants and expectations.
 This will ensure that you focus on what really matters to them.

-- B2B customers’ top 3 KPIs (key performance indicators) are: cost savings, increasing the efficiency of the purchase process, and internal client satisfaction.
+- B2B customers’ top 3 KPIs are: cost savings, increasing the efficiency of the purchase process, and internal client satisfaction.

-- Millennials — the first generation to grow up with the internet and mobile phones — account for 73% of all B2B purchasing decisions.
+- But e-commerce is not just for buying.
+Nearly 90% of buyers are using online channels to research and identify new suppliers Millennials — the first generation to grow up with the internet and mobile phones — account for 73% of all B2B purchasing decisions.

 Time is customers’ greatest resource.
 As we become accustomed to getting everything faster — instant responses, real-time updates, same-day and even next-hour delivery etc. — offering a fast and efficient B2B customer journey is what can help companies get ahead.

 As expected, speed and efficiency came up as recurring priorities throughout our research into the B2B buying process.
 In fact, research shows that vendor responsiveness and time-savings in the buying process had greater influence on customer loyalty than cost reduction.

 How can you speed up your B2B customer experience?
 Here are some of our CX best practices: